a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 Woodgrove Bank leverages a pair of web servers to currently host their customer-facing web application.
 All customers login to this application to view their account balances.
 In the future, the application will support additional services.
 This is currently a _live_, production workload.
 So any faulty changes can break production and hurt the bank's reputation with its customers.
 Therefore, downtime must be minimized.

-**Your mission, should you accept it, is to re-architect the current deployment in accordance with the Microsoft Well-Architected Framework and meet the customer's goals while minimizing downtime to the application.**
+**Your mission, should you accept it, is to re-architect the current deployment in accordance with the Microsoft Azure Well-Architected Framework and meet the customer's goals while minimizing downtime to the application.**

 The success of your team depends on your ability to perform the necessary architectural changes, meet customer's goals and objectives, and minimize the downtime of the application.